Sep 26 2025

 Another album that's almost difficult to comment on 'cause it's so deeply embedded in my conscience.
 Listened to a million times and love every second of it.
 Upon re-listen after many years, this album still flies by so quickly, constituting the only "fault" of this album: it's so fucking good that it never lasts long enough.
 I was already on Polly and I'm like "wait wait, we can't already be most halfway through!
 It's been like 5 minutes!"

 Production seems to eschew punk purity ethics to do what's right for the music itself.
-What I mean is so much of the guitar here is effect-laden (which is all Kurt) and the rest of the instrumentation seems built around that.
-The drums and bass are like a structure around this alchemical sound generation coming from effected guitar and oft effected vocal doubling.
-There's no fear of overdubs or risking overproduction and it's all the better for it.
+What I mean is so much of the guitar here is effect-laden, multi-tracked, with the drums and bass creating structure around this alchemical sound generation.
+There's seemingly no fear of overdubs or risking overproduction and it's all the better for it.
 Not that these songs wouldn't play great in raw form.
 But Vig's hand all over these tracks create this lasting monument, heavy and powerful, noisy but on-point, magical, confident without being an asshole.
 There's balance here without ever becoming stale.
 It's been said plenty times before, but if there was to be declared what the quintessential 90s "rock" album is, this is absolutely it.

 5